AqwamCreates/DataPredict/docs/APIDesign.md

 * predict() function takes in featureMatrix or featureVector.

-* The code for the models must be object-oriented.
+* The code for the models are object-oriented.

 ## Optimizers